 From the 4th and 5th of September, our team headed down to Falmouth University for this year’s Agile on the Beach conference.

-After a warm welcome from LEP Chairman Chris Pomfret, the renowned and award-winning software development consultant and writer, JB Rainsberger, delivered an inspiring speech on The Next Decade of Agile Software Development, kicking off by explaining that setting hard and fast rules within Agile is not the way forward, and that we should aim to be more liberal with our approach to this method by tailoring the tools we use to fit specifically into our own businesses.
+After a warm welcome from LEP Chairman Chris Pomfret, JB Rainsberger, a renowned and award-winning software development consultant and writer, delivered an inspiring speech on The Next Decade of Agile Software Development.
+He started off by explaining that setting hard and fast rules within Agile is not the way forward, and that we should aim to be more liberal with our approach to this method.
+We should do this by tailoring the tools we use to fit specifically into our own businesses.
 This was a theme that followed through within many of the other speakers’ presentations.

 The conference was divided into four streams (as below) which meant there was always a presentation relevant to everyone, whether they were of technical or non-technical backgrounds.